Web hosting is an important part of getting online. In fact, you might even call it essential.

 The variety of domains is slightly limited, which is surprising given GoDaddy’s registrar status.
 CLUB, CO.UK, COM, NET, XYZ, UK, ORG, or CO are the only options available to you.
-For anything else you’ll need to register your domain separately.
+For anything else, you’ll need to register your domain name separately.

-Although their support has improved in recent years, it’s still lagging behind its competitors.
+Although its support has improved in recent years, GoDaddy is still lagging behind its competitors.
 It doesn’t provide 24/7 live chat and tickets, although the phone support is very good.

 The cold hard truth is that GoDaddy charges more and provides less than its rivals.
-These are the price brackets of GoDaddy Hosting’s three core hosting plans:
+These are the price brackets of GoDaddy’s three core hosting plans:

 - Economy: $4 – $8 per month